SmalsResearch/bePelias/README.md

 # Build

-This project is composed of two components:
+This project is composed of two parts:
 - Pelias, based on custom files.
 It is built upon an adaptation of https://github.com/pelias/docker/tree/master/projects/belgium, but based on CSV files we prepare.
 This component is composed of +/- 6 docker containers (named pelias_xxxx)
 - bePelias: REST API improving robustness of Pelias ("wrapper") + file preparator